Docs » Set up Splunk APM » Use controls for sensitive data in Splunk APM

 A note about dropping spans

-Concealing specific values in spans is the best way to hide sensitive information in spans.
-It’s not possible to drop entire spans from your OpenTelemetry pipeline, and attempting to do so is not recommended, as excluding spans risks creating traces with missing spans.
-See Traces with missing spans for more information.
+Concealing specific values in spans is the best approach to hide sensitive information in spans.
+It’s not possible to drop entire spans from your OpenTelemetry pipeline.

-Use case: Delete, redact, or hash tags from spans in the Splunk Distribution of OpenTelemetry Collector đź”—
+Scenario: Delete, redact, or hash tags from spans in the Splunk Distribution of OpenTelemetry Collector 🔗

 Moira, a performance engineer, is looking at trace data and realizes that manual instrumentation is emitting sensitive data from the checkoutService by mistake.
-While the instrumentation is being updated to prevent this leak, they need to hide the values of all span tags with the potential to contain sensitive customer information.
+While Moira is updating the instrumentation to prevent this leak, they need to hide the values of all span tags with the potential to contain sensitive customer information.
 Using the attributes processor, they can delete, redact, or hash sensitive information.

 The following is an example of a processor that Moira can add to their Splunk Distribution of OpenTelemetry Collector configuration file.
 In this example, they delete the keys and values of the user.password attribute from the spans associated with checkoutService because they know this value is not relevant for debugging application performance.